JamesSkemp/words/content/post/installing-windows-7-beta-on-virtual-pc-2007.md

 +++
-title = "Installing Windows 7 beta on Virtual PC 2007" summary = "Try out Windows 7 beta, in the safety of a virtual machine." draft = false comments = true date = "2009-01-16T17:03:00-06:00"
+title = "Installing Windows 7 beta on Virtual PC 2007" description = "Try out Windows 7 beta, in the safety of a virtual machine." draft = false comments = true date = "2009-01-16T17:03:00-06:00"